edamame-course/2015-tutorials/draft/FastQC_tutorial.md

 ###5: Per base sequence content
 [screenshot here]

-Per base sequence content shows the percent of the sequence that is composed of each of the 4 bases.
-Since we expect the composition to be roughly the same for each base, the lines should be parallel.
+Per base sequence content shows, for each position of every sequence, the base composition as a percentage of As, Ts, Cs and Gs.
+In a typical genome we expect the percentages of each base to be roughly equal, so the lines should be parallel and within about 10% of each other.

 ###6: Per sequence GC content
 [screenshot here]